VirtusLab/git-machete-intellij-plugin/README.md

 As you expected, `master` is behind its remote, so you perform `Pull` to get it in sync.
 Note that the pull does not require checking out the branch.

-The edge between `master` and `sticky-header` got red.
+The edge between `master` and `sticky-header` turned red.
 It means that there are some commits belonging to the parent (`master`) branch that are not reachable from the child (`sticky-header`).
-And there are such commits - from the merged `common-scripts`.
+In case of `master`, these commits came from the recently merged `common-scripts`.

-Let's `Checkout and Rebase onto Parent...` to make `sticky-header` back in sync to `master`.Fortunately, there are no conflicts to resolve.
+Let's `Checkout and Rebase onto Parent...` to make `sticky-header` back in sync to `master`.
+Fortunately, there are no conflicts to resolve.
-Once `sticky-header` is rebased you can do the same for `fancy-footer`.You may want to update the remotes as well.
+Once `sticky-header` is rebased you can do the same for `fancy-footer`.
+You may want to update the remotes as well.
 To do so perform `Push...` for both of the branches.
-Again the push can be done to non-currently checked out branches.
+Again, the push can be done to non-currently checked out branches.
 Note that force push is required (as you have rebased the branches).
 After the rebases and pushes all of your branches are back in sync - to their parents and to their remotes.

 ### Scenario 3: Commit to parent branch (sequential branch setup)

-A review of your `sticky-header` has been done and all the fixes applied and committed.Git Machete shows that `sticky-header` is ahead of its remote.Furthermore, the edge between `sticky-header` and `fancy-footer` is red.
+A review of your `sticky-header` has been done and all you've applied and committed all the fixes. <br/>
+Git Machete shows that `sticky-header` is ahead of its remote.
+Furthermore, the edge between `sticky-header` and `fancy-footer` is red.
 The solution to this situation will not differ much from the previous scenario...

 ![](docs/plugins.jetbrains.com/scenario-3-stacked-prs.gif)

-You can start with `Checkout and Rebase Onto Parent...` to make `fancy-footer` back on top of `sticky-header`.
+You can start with `Checkout and Rebase Onto Parent...` to place `fancy-footer` back on top of `sticky-header`.
 Now `Push...` both branches.
 Everything is back in sync again.

 ### Scenario 4: Merge (maintaining linear history)

-Your `sticky-header` has been approved and is ready to merge.
+A PR for your `sticky-header` branch has been approved and is ready to merge. <br/>
-You know and value the concept of the linear git history, so you prefer merges that do not produce merge commits.
+You know and value the concept of the linear git history (esp. making it easier to `git revert`, `git bisect` and generally quickly diagnose & provide fixes in production settings), so you prefer merges that do not produce merge commits. <br/>
-You want to [fast-forward-merge](https://git-scm.com/docs/git-merge#_fast_forward_merge) `sticky-footer` into `master`.
+The way to go is to [fast-forward merge](https://git-scm.com/docs/git-merge#_fast_forward_merge) `sticky-footer` into `master`.

 ![](docs/plugins.jetbrains.com/scenario-4-ff-merge.gif)

-Note that `Fast Forward Parent to Match This Branch` does not require you to checkout any specific branch before.You can perform it from some other branch - `fancy-footer` in our case.
+Note that `Fast Forward Parent to Match This Branch` does not require you to checkout any specific branch before.
+You can perform it from some other branch &mdash; `fancy-footer` in our case.

-Once you fast-forward the branch the edge between `master` and `sticky-header` gets gray - which means that the child branch has been merged.
+Once you fast-forward the branch the edge between `master` and `sticky-header` gets gray, which means that the child branch has been merged. <br/>
 `master` is now ahead of remote because of the commits from `sticky-header`.
-`Push...` to it does not require force pushing so you can feel comfortable.
+Since the branch aren't diverged, `Push...` does not require force.

 You can now `Slide Out` the merged branch.
-The remained `master` and `fancy-footer` are in sync.
+The remaining `master` and `fancy-footer` branches are now in sync.

-## Feature List
+## Complete Feature List

-Please see the [feature list](FEATURE-LIST.md) for more specific features description.
+Please see the [feature list](docs/FEATURES.md) for more specific features description.

 ## Build

-Please see the [development documentation](DEVELOPMENT.md) for instruction on how to build this plugin on your own.
+Please see the [development documentation](docs/development-guide.md) for instruction on how to build this plugin on your own.

 ## Issue reporting

 If you see any bug or just would like to propose any new feature, feel free to create an issue.

-When you report a bug please include logs from IntelliJ.<br/>
-It can be very helpful for us to enable logging on a debug level and then reproduce a bug.
+When reporting a bug, it'd be very helpful for us if you could enable the IntelliJ logging on a DEBUG level, reproduce a bug and include the logs from IntelliJ in the issue.

-To do this, go to `Help > Diagnostic Tools > Debug Log Settings` and then paste the following lines:
+Go to `Help > Diagnostic Tools > Debug Log Settings` and then paste the following lines:

 ```
 binding